Dev-109/colorpicker_assignment/README.md

 ```
 The methods below retrieve the pixel value and converts it into an RGB value and assigns it to the variables, which we can manipulate to set text.
 ```
-                     Color.red(); //method to collect pixels corresponding to the red color on the wheel Color.green();//method to collect pixels corresponding to the red color on the wheel Color.blue(pixels);//method to collect pixels corresponding to the blue color on the wheel
+                     Color.red() //method to collect pixels corresponding to the red color on the wheel Color.green()//method to collect pixels corresponding to the red color on the wheel Color.blue()//method to collect pixels corresponding to the blue color on the wheel
  ```
 We further use this method below to convert the RGB values that we received earlier into a Hex value and display the equivalent hex value as well on the screen:
  ```